How To Pay For Care Costs Without Selling Your Home

 • Where can you go for advice?

-Do you have to pay for your own care?
+Do you have to pay for your care?

 Not necessarily.
-If your local council is arranging your care for you, they will look at your financial situation, including savings, property, investments, pensions and any benefits you’re eligible for to calculate how much you should pay towards the cost of your care.
+Suppose your local council is arranging your care for you.
+In that case, they will look at your financial situation, including savings, property, investments, pensions and any benefits you’re eligible for, to calculate how much you should pay for your care.

 Are you entitled to funding for your care?